Samba (2004 film)

 Samba is a 2004 Indian Telugu-language action film directed by V. V. Vinayak and produced by Kodali Nani.
 The film stars N. T. Rama Rao Jr., Bhoomika Chawla, Genelia D'Souza, and Prakash Raj while Vijayakumar, Ali, Sithara, Sukumari, Sukanya, and Brahmaji play supporting roles.
 The music was composed by Mani Sharma with cinematography by K. Ravindra Babu and editing by Gautham Raju.
 The film was released on 9 June 2004.

 The film follows Sambasiva Naidu, the son of a faction leader, who seeks revenge after a family betrayal and his sister’s suicide.
-Amidst the violence, Samba strives to fulfill his father’s dream of making education accessible to all in the faction ridden region of Rayalaseema but Pasupathi stands in his way.
+Amidst the violence, Samba strives to fulfill his father’s dream of making education accessible to all in the faction-ridden region of Rayalaseema, but Pasupathi stands in his way.

-The film was an massive success at the box office.
+The film was a massive success at the box office.
 It was remade in Kannada as Mandya (2006).
-It was dubbed in Hindi with the same name.
+It was dubbed in Hindi, Bhojpuri, and Odia under the same name.

 Plot

 Dharmayya Naidu is a factionist who lost his wife because he is uneducated.
-Hence, he wants to felicitate education in his Seema area by constructing schools.
-He realizes that the quarry he owns has good quality granite deposits.
+Hence, he wants to facilitate education in his Seema area by constructing schools.
+He realizes that the quarry he owns has good-quality granite deposits.
 Samba is Dharmayya Naidu's son, while Pasupathi is Dharmayya Naidu's son-in-law.
 Pasupathi plays the game in such a way that Dharmayya Naidu is forced to give granite quarry as a dowry to Pasupathi's family, due to which Dharmayya Naidu's daughter kills herself.
 When Samba learns the reason behind his sister's suicide, he occupies the quarry and kills Pasupathi's brothers.
 Pasupathi then kills everybody in Samba's house in retaliation.
 Samba and his nemesis Pasupathi take shelter in Kanchi and Amritsar respectively as police ban them from entering AP for a year.
 Samba settles as a sari manufacturer and trader in Kanchi (Tamil Nadu).
 The rest of the story is all about how he returns to Seema, takes vengeance against Pasupathi, and starts serving in the educational field.